-The Veterans Law Center (VLC) is a free walk-in legal clinic to serve low-income veterans and their families.
-Brief legal advice, information and referrals on a variety of civil legal matters are provided by volunteer lawyers, paralegals and law students.
-Additionally, staff from the Dane County Veterans Service Office provides information about military benefits and other resources available to veterans.
+The Veterans Law Center (VLC) serves low-income veterans and their families.
+At this time VLC is in the process of adapting its services to a virtual format.
+Volunteer attorneys, along with paralegals and law students, provide brief legal advice, information and referrals on a variety of civil legal matters.
+Staff from the Dane County Veterans Service Office can provide additional information about military benefits and other resources available to veterans.

-The University of Wisconsin Law School Pro Bono Program, in partnership with the Dane County Bar Association, and the Dane County Veterans Service Office developed the Veterans Law Center in 2012.
-Funding is provided by Habush, Habush & Rottier S.C., Porchlight, Inc., the State Bar of Wisconsin, and Zion Lutheran Church.
+The University of Wisconsin Law School Pro Bono Program, in collaboration with the Dane County Bar Association, the Dane County Veterans Service Office, and Porchlight, Inc. developed the Veterans Law Center in 2012.
+Major funding is provided by the State Bar of Wisconsin and Habush, Habush & Rottier.